 How to Use Raw Honey

 Take advantage of raw honey's flavor by serving it simply, drizzled over plain yogurt or spread on whole grain toast.
 You can also use it in beverages, in a meat marinade or salad dressing, and generally in any application that calls for honey without distinguishing a variety.
-Just keep in mind that all honey burns easily and that high heat can destroy the enzymes and weaken the nutritional profile of raw honey.
+Just keep in mind that all honey burns easily.

 What Does It Taste Like?